 - We strictly apply the 1,5 meter of social distancing;

-- Everyone is requested to always carry a mouth mask with them when on the academy grounds;
+- Always carry a face mask with you when on the academy grounds;

-- In the canteen and certain workshops wearing a mouth mask is mandatory because in these spaces the 1.5m distance cannot be guaranteed due to limited space and/or the mobility of people;
+- In common areas (stairways, hallways, canteen) wearing a mouth mask is mandatory because in these spaces the 1.5m distance cannot be guaranteed due to limited space and/or the mobility of people;

 - Workshop managers may also impose additional and stricter measures in the use of the workshop;